Léonie Martin: Life

 As a child, Léonie had fragile health; at eighteen months old, she almost died.
 She suffered from the whooping cough in addition to measles with strong convulsions and eczema.
 She was a restless child, who was seen as a burden on her mother, who suffered much to care for her – a difficult child.
-Because she was so disruptive at the Visitation convent school, she was asked to leave.
+She was so disruptive at the Visitation convent school that she was asked to leave.

 Her mother died on 28 August 1877, leaving the fourteen-year-old Léonie with her father and sisters.
-Louis Martin and his five daughters then moved to Lisieux to be near Zélie's brother, Isidore Guérin, and his wife.
+With his own siblings long since buried and Zélie's sister predeceasing her in February 1877, Louis Martin and his five daughters then moved to Lisieux to be near their remaining close family, (Marie) Isidore Guérin, his wife and daughters.
 Léonie was a boarding pupil at the school run by the Benedictine nuns of the Abbey of Notre Dame du Pré in Lisieux, where Thérèse later studied.

+Louis and Zélie both unsuccessfully pursued monastic lives before their marriage.
+Zélie had zealously prayed for their children to be consecrated to God.
 In October 1882, Léonie's older sister, Pauline, entered the Carmelite Monastery at Lisieux.
 Three of her sisters later followed.

-In October 1886, the Martin family visited Alençon so that their oldest daughter, Marie, could see the scenes of her childhood and say good-by to their friends there before she entered the Carmelite Monastery in Lisieux.
-While they were there, Léonie, then 23, unexpectedly entered the monastery of the Poor Clares, but, finding their austere rule too difficult, she remained there only six weeks.
+In October 1886, the Martin family visited Alençon so that their oldest daughter, Marie Louise, could see the scenes of her childhood and say goodbye to their friends there before she entered the Carmelite Monastery in Lisieux.
+While there, Léonie, then 23, unexpectedly entered the monastery of the Poor Clares; however, she found their austere rule too difficult and remained there only six weeks.
 In the summer of 1887 she entered the Monastery of the Visitation at Caen, but returned to Lisieux only six months later.
 Soon after that, in April 1888, Thérèse, then 15, entered the Carmelite Monastery at Lisieux.